skjolber/3d-bin-container-packing/README.md

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

+See [FEATURES.md](FEATURES.md) for a capability overview, including known limitations and non-goals.

 ## Build from source

 Use JDK 25 and the included Maven wrapper (Maven 3.9.12).
 Library sources target Java 17.